tedorellana/learning/SAA-C03.md

 ## Enable EKS ##
 Secrets encryption using that KMS key on the EKS cluster.
 This will encrypt secrets in the Kubernetes etcd store.

+## Amazon EKS Connector ##
+To register and connect any conformant Kubernetes cluster to AWS and visualize it in the Amazon EKS console.

 ## AWS Elastic Disaster Recovery (AWS DRS) ##
 Minimizes downtime and data loss with fast, reliable recovery of on-premises and cloud-based applications using affordable storage, minimal compute, and point-in-time recovery.

+## AWS Control Tower ##
+Offers the easiest way to set up and govern a secure, multi-account AWS environment.
+It establishes a landing zone that is based on best-practices blueprints, and it enables governance using controls you can choose from a pre-packaged list.

+## Identifying and resolving drift ##
+is a regular operations task for AWS Control Tower management account administrators.
+Resolving drift helps to ensure your compliance with governance requirements.
+When you create your landing zone, the landing zone and all the organizational units (OUs), accounts, and resources are compliant with the governance rules enforced by your chosen controls.
+As you and your organization members use the landing zone, changes in this compliance status may occur.
+Some changes may be accidental, and some may be made intentionally to respond to time-sensitive operational events.
+Drift detection assists you in identifying resources that need changes or configuration updates to resolve the drift.

+## Route table ##
+Is a set of rules that determines where network traffic is directed.
+Each subnet in your AWS VPC is associated with a route table which controls the traffic flow between subnets.

+## Server-side encryption ##
+Amazon S3 supports encryption at rest with three mutually exclusive server-side encryption options.
+Amazon S3 encrypts your data at the object level as it writes it to disks in its data centers and decrypts it for you when you access it.

+## Client-side encryption ##
+Where you encrypt your objects before you send them to Amazon S3.